PrzypisPowszechny/pp/README.md

 ### Sending e-mails in development

 At this point any part of the application sending e-mail will fail (and its failure will be logged).
+This is not a problem unless you want to work on the e-mail sending part.
+Once you get hold
-Since there are no development API keys in Mailgun, private key should be manually set in the environment variable:
+of the private key, set the environment variable:

 `export MAILGUN_API_KEY=XXX`